eclipse/imagen/docs/guide/acquisition/index.md

 Going in the other direction, existing code that makes use of the `RenderedImage` interface will be able to use `PlanarImage`s directly, without any changes or recompilation.
-Therefore within JAI, images are returned from methods as `PlanarImages`, even though incoming `RenderedImage`s are accepted as arguments directly.
+Therefore within ImageN, images are returned from methods as `PlanarImages`, even though incoming `RenderedImage`s are accepted as arguments directly.

-**API:** `javax.media.jai.PlanarImage`
+**API:** `org.eclipse.imagen.PlanarImage`

 * `PlanarImage()`
 * `PlanarImage createSnapshot()`